gigochaib/terraform-example-aws-vpc/README.md

-# straycat-terraform-aws-vpc
+# terraform-example-aws-vpc
-The Straycat AWS VPC
+An example AWS VPC.

 ## Configuration
 This service requires the following data to create a VPC.